 - 6:00pm – 7:30 pm | Thank you for attending!

 March 2023: Draft sea level rise vulnerability assessment completed

 April 2023: Final sea level rise vulnerability assessment completed

-Public Meeting – Mark your calendar for a virtual public meeting on Thursday, February 9, 2023 from 6 – 7:30 PM.
-Learn about the preliminary results of the sea level rise assessment and share your input to help guide the next phase of the assessment.
+Thank you for attending our virtual public meeting on Thursday, February 9, 2023 from 6 – 7:30 PM!
+We appreciate you taking the time to learn about the preliminary results of the sea level rise assessment and share your input to help guide the next phase of the project.

 If you have questions about this project, please contact:

 Joshua Engelbrecht, Assistant Planner